 · Hyundai will begin building a gas-electric full hybrid edition of the next-generation Sonata for the North American market in 2010.
 This Sonata will use a parallel hybrid drive system and lithium polymer battery technology “ leapfrogging competitive in-market nickel-metal hydride and planned lithium-ion applications.

 · Near-term, high mileage “Blue” editions of Accent and Elantra will join the Hyundai Blue Drive family in 2009.

-· An all-new crossover, shown in concept form with a 2.0-liter Theta turbocharged GDI four-cylinder engine, is green lighted for the U.S. market.
+· An all-new crossover, shown in concept form with a 2.0-liter Theta turbocharged GDI four-cylinder engine, is green-lighted for the U.S. market.
 The engine will appear in various Hyundai models in the future.

 · Long-term, the Hyundai Blue Drive family will be expanded to include Plug-in Hybrid Electric Vehicles (PHEV) and Fuel Cell Electric Vehicles (FCEV).

-11/19/2008 Hyundai Motor America announced today the launch of Blue Drive an environmental initiative which will bring to market a family of eco-friendly Blue Drive products and establish Hyundai as an environmental leader.
+Hyundai Motor America announced today the launch of Blue Drive an environmental initiative that will bring to market a family of eco-friendly Blue Drive products and establish Hyundai as an environmental leader.
 With Blue Drive products and technologies, Hyundai will be able to achieve a fleet average of 35 miles per gallon by 2015, five years ahead of government requirements.
-During a news conference at the Los Angeles Auto Show, the company revealed plans for it’s first U.S.-market gas-electric full hybrid (to be offered in the next-generation Sonata), introduced a sleek crossover concept powered by a turbocharged gasoline direct injection (GDI) engine, and announced future high-mileage editions of the Accent and Elantra, underscoring it’s global commitment to sustainable transportation.
+During a news conference at the Los Angeles Auto Show, the company revealed plans for it’s first U.S.-market gas-electric full hybrid (to be offered in the next-generation Sonata), introduced a sleek crossover concept powered by a turbocharged gasoline direct injection (GDI) engine, and announced future high-mileage editions of the Accent and Elantra, underscoring it’s a global commitment to sustainable transportation.